conan-io/conan-io.github.io/_posts/2025-11-01-From-Zero-to-Package-in-Seconds-the-new-Conan-MCP.markdown

 <br>

 ## Installing Conan MCP
-To install it, the first thing you need is a tool that supports MCP client.
+To install it, the first thing you need is an MCP client.
 You can use for example LibreChat or Cursor.
 Then, simply add to your MCP configuration:
 {% highlight bash %}
 {